 Exports (P.6) and imports (P.7) of goods and services refer to the value of goods and services traded among resident and non-resident units.
 Imports include, for example, the consumption by Czech citizens abroad and, vice-versa, exports include consumption by foreigners in the Czech Republic.
 The transactions are recorded split into transaction in goods and in services (exports and imports) and also within EU Member States and outside the EU.
-Exports are recorded in the FOB prices (i.e. free on board, prices on the border of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices in the Careful Action of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices in the Careful Action of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices is the comparison of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices is the comparison of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices is the comparison of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices is the comparison of the exporting country) and imports are recorded in the comparison of the exporting country is the comparison of the export of the export of the export of the export of the on the border of the importing country) in the supply and use tables and for the purposes of the gross domestic product (GDP) estimates.
+Exports are recorded in the FOB prices (i.e. free on board, prices on the border of the exporting country) and imports are recorded in the CIF prices (i.e. cost, insurance and freight, prices on the border of the importing country) in the supply and use tables and for the purposes of the gross domestic product (GDP) estimates.
 In sector accounts, both the exports and imports are recorded in the FOB prices.
 Data on exports cover also the value of FISIM.